 Use the Stairs Instead of the Elevators or Escalators at Work

-As leaders are walking to and from meetings, especially with other employees (not just clients or customers) this can be a big deal.
-Just simply saying something like, “I want to take the stairs to get my steps in for the day,” or “Let’s climb the steps here instead because I always feel so much better when I do” makes a big impression.
+As leaders, using the stairs is massively impactful.
+Be sure to use the stairs when walking to and from meetings, especially with other employees.
+Phrases such as, “I want to get my steps in for the day,” or “I feel refreshed when I take the stairs” make an impression.
 Then follow through on the action, of course.

 RELATED: 13 Fun Workplace Wellness Challenge Ideas Your Employees Will Enjoy